Transverse charge density and the radius of the proton: Extraction of the proton radius

 Our final extraction of the proton charge radius from the full A1 data yields

-where the model uncertainty is estimated based on the higher-order values of~$r_E$ listed in Table~\ref{tab:results}.
-Our radius is larger by 0.01~fm than the original result~(\ref{Eq.31}), but both values are consistent given their uncertainties.
+where the model misspecification uncertainty of 0.004~fm is estimated based on the higher-order values of~$r_E$ listed in Table~\ref{tab:results}.
+Our radius is larger by 0.01~fm than the original result~(\ref{eq:A1_radius}), but both values are consistent given their uncertainties.
 Therefore, we confirm that the A1 data imply a large proton radius, although the possibility of unrecognized systematic errors can never be ruled out.

-\paragraph{Conclusion.}
+\section{Conclusion}

 We have presented a novel method for extracting the proton charge radius from elastic scattering data that does not require determining the slope of $G_E$ at $Q^2 = 0$.
-The method is based on Eq.~(\ref{Eq.12}) relating $r_E$ to the second moment of the transverse charge density~$\rho_1(b)$.
-This density is a proper two-dimensional Fourier transform of the Dirac form factor~$F_1(Q^2)$.
+The method is based on Eq.~(\ref{eq:r_E_new}) relating $r_E$ to the second moment of the transverse charge density~$\rho_1(b)$.
+This density is the two-dimensional Fourier transform of the Dirac form factor~$F_1(Q^2)$ and has a proper relativistic interpretation.
 As a consequence, $\rho_1(b)$ and $r_E$ can be determined by analyzing all available scattering data, not just those obtained at low~$Q^2$ values.
 Another novelty is the use of $F_1$ instead of the usual~$G_E$ to extract the proton radius.
 To facilitate the analysis, we have proposed reasonable parametrizations not only for the form factors $F_1(Q^2)$ and $F_2(Q^2)$, but also for the transverse densities $\rho_1(b)$ and $\rho_2(b)$.